U.S. arrests suspect in Haiti presidential assassination, source says | Law-Order

 U.S. authorities have arrested a Colombian man for his alleged involvement in the assassination of Haitian President Jovenel Moise, an American law enforcement official told Reuters, adding that the man will make an initial court appearance on Tuesday.

+U.S. authorities have arrested a Colombian man for his alleged involvement in the assassination of Haitian President Jovenel Moise, an American law enforcement official told Reuters, adding that the man will make an initial court appearance on Tuesday.
+The arrest of former military officer paves the way for the first criminal charges in the brazen murder, which triggered a political crisis in the Caribbean nation.
+Haitian authorities have arrested 45 people in connection with the crime but have not formally charged anyone.

-The suspect, Mario Palacios, is a former member of the Colombian military who Haitian authorities say was part of a mercenary group that assassinated Moise in July.
-Palacios is scheduled to make an initial appearance in federal court in Miami on Tuesday afternoon, the source said, speaking on condition of anonymity.
-The arrest was first reported by the Miami Herald.
+Palacios is scheduled to make an initial appearance in federal court in Miami on Tuesday afternoon, the law enforcement official said, speaking on condition of anonymity.
+The arrest was first reported by the Miami Herald, which added that Palacios would face charges of "conspiracy to provide material support resulting in the death of a foreign leader, and conspiracy to kidnap and kill a foreign leader."

+The official confirmed the Herald's account.
+The U.S. Department of Justice did not immediately respond to a request for comment on the case.

+"Prime Minister Ariel Henry wants justice to prevail in the villainous assassination of Jovenel Moise," said a spokesman for the prime minister's office when asked about the arrest.
+Haitian authorities identified Palacios as being part of a group of former Colombian soldiers who participated in the July raid on Moise's residence.

-Palacios was arrested in Panama on Monday as he was being deported from Jamaica to Colombia, according to two people familiar with the matter.
-Haitian authorities have arrested some 45 people in connection with the brazen murder, which created a political vacuum in the Caribbean nation, but have yet to indict anyone.
+Palacios was detained in Jamaica in October and was being deported back to Colombia on Monday when he was arrested https://www.reuters.com/world/americas/colombian-suspected-involvement-killing-haiti-president-held-panama-sources-2022-01-04 in Panama, according to two people familiar with the matter.
+A Panamanian official who asked not to be further identified said Palacios had expressed the intention of turning himself in to U.S. authorities.
+Panama's migration authority has not responded to requests for comment

-Critics in Haiti have complained of slow progress, intimidation and witness tampering in the investigation of Moise's killing.
+Colombia's national police said on Tuesday that they had coordinated with Panamanian and U.S. authorities to enforce an Interpol red notice against Palacios, adding that he was sent to Florida on Monday night after a meeting with FBI personnel.
+Critics in Haiti have complained of slow progress, intimidation and witness tampering in that country in the investigation of Moise's killing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)